counc009/cs474-project/project_notes.md

   - One thing to note here, I had weird issued because I had assigned next x to nil in the main function, removing this (it had no real purpose) made several things suddenly be able to be verified.
+* I was going to move on to red-black trees, but I have a bunch of questions about the implementation in VCDryad, and I want to check a copy of Cormen or maybe even a functional language implementation of Red-Black trees.
+* Instead, going to do 2 from treaps: insert and find.
+* Again, need to use Min/Max and MaxPrio rather than set operations.
+No MinPrio since the priorities are in heap-order
+  - Starting with treap find, after adding lemmas that the support of keys, priorities, MinKey, MaxKey, and MaxPrio are all equal to the support of Treap, everything but the cases where we only search have the tree go through.
+Clearly, we need the appropriate lemmas
+  - Also needed to add mentions of left(x) and right(x) to the post condition
+  - Note: My post-condition is slightly more powerful than the VCDryad one, since I'm saying x is still a treap and has the same keys as before, it's a pretty trivial addition, but worth mentioning I think